 Kinds of Estrogen

-The Metabolic Process
+The Metabolic Process in relation to Estrogen

 Estrogen in the Body and in the Environment

-So recapping everything, if you have a hormonal issue or long-term issue, we may want to run a month-long test, if not a test that looks at hormones especially in the sensitive time of your cycle around day 18 to 22.
-We may also want to do an adrenal test to get a window into how your adrenals are functioning because your adrenals produces a significant amount of DHEA which is depleted in people that are chronically ill.
+If you have a hormonal issue or long-term issue, we may want to run a month-long test, if not, a test that looks at hormones especially in the sensitive time of your cycle around day 18 to 22.
+We may also want to do an adrenal test to get a window into how your adrenals are functioning because your adrenals produces a significant amount of DHEA, which is depleted in people that are chronically ill.